-This course will examine current biochemical, evolutionary and ecological topics in photosynthesis.
-Our understanding of photosynthetic processes is increasing rapidly, and in this class we will read primary literature and book chapters to examine selected topics in depth.
-Topics will include evolution of oxygenic photosynthesis, light acquisition, Rubisco carboxylation and oxygenation, and the impact of environmental drivers such as temperature and CO2 on carbon gain in agricultural and unmanaged ecosystems.
-While the focus will be on plant photosynthesis, we will also explore cyanobacterial and algal systems to illustrate the photosynthetic diversity found in nature.
+This course examines current biochemical, evolutionary and ecological topics in photosynthesis.
+Our understanding of photosynthetic processes is increasing rapidly, and in this class we read primary literature and book chapters to examine selected topics in depth.
+Topics include evolution of oxygenic photosynthesis, light acquisition, Rubisco carboxylation and oxygenation, and the impact of environmental drivers such as temperature and CO2 on carbon gain in agricultural and unmanaged ecosystems.
+While the focus is on plant photosynthesis, we also explore cyanobacterial and algal systems to illustrate the photosynthetic diversity found in nature.
 This counts toward the upper-level organismal biology/physiology or cellular/molecular biology requirement for the major.
 Prerequisite: BIOL 115 and at least one 200-level biology lecture class.

 This is a comprehensive course in the large-scale history and dynamics of the biosphere.
-The course will focus on ecoinformatics and macroecology, using computational approaches to describe and explain general patterns in the distribution, abundance and functioning of organisms.
-Special attention will be given to geographical patterns of biodiversity and their basis in both ecological (dispersal, competition) and evolutionary (speciation, extinction) processes.
-The course will also examine the large-scale interactions between Homo sapiens and the rest of the biosphere.
-Most of the reading will be drawn from recent primary literature.
-Students will develop data science skills including data archiving and manipulation, literate coding, visualization and analysis, reproducibility, and code repositories.
+The course focuses on ecoinformatics and macroecology, using computational approaches to describe and explain general patterns in the distribution, abundance and functioning of organisms.
+Special attention is given to geographical patterns of biodiversity and their basis in both ecological (dispersal, competition) and evolutionary (speciation, extinction) processes.
+The course also examines the large-scale interactions between Homo sapiens and the rest of the biosphere.
+Most of the reading is drawn from recent primary literature.
+Students develop data science skills including data archiving and manipulation, literate coding, visualization and analysis, reproducibility, and code repositories.
 This counts toward the upper-level environmental biology requirement for the major.
 Prerequisite: BIOL 228, 241, 251, 253 or 261 or permission of instructor.

 This course is designed to introduce students to the study of freshwater ecosystems, including lakes, streams and wetlands.
-Human activities have had profound impacts on freshwater life and an understanding of the dynamics of freshwater systems is instrumental in determining how to protect and restore these habitats.
-We will examine the physical, chemical and biological factors influencing biological diversity and productivity and will emphasize the application of ecological principles to study these systems.
-Possible topics include the effects of agricultural run-off and eutrophication; erosion resulting from human development; the introduction of non-native species; toxic contaminants; and restoration techniques.
-Standard texts as well as primary literature will be used.
+Human activities have had profound impacts on freshwater life, and an understanding of the dynamics of freshwater systems is instrumental in determining how to protect and restore these habitats.
+We examine the physical, chemical and biological factors influencing biological diversity and productivity, and emphasize the application of ecological principles to study these systems.
+Possible topics include the effects of agricultural runoff and eutrophication, erosion resulting from human development, the introduction of non-native species, toxic contaminants, and restoration techniques.
+Standard texts as well as primary literature are used.
 This counts toward the upper-level environmental biology requirement for the major.
 Prerequisite: BIOL 115 or equivalent and at least one 200- or 300-level biology lecture course.
 Generally offered every other year.

 This course provides the student with the opportunity to pursue an independent investigation of a topic of special interest not covered, or not covered in depth, in the current curriculum.
-The investigation, designed in consultation with the chosen faculty mentor, may be designed to earn .25 or .5 unit of credit in a semester.
-BIOL 393 is ordinarily is a library-oriented investigation.
+The investigation, designed in consultation with the chosen faculty mentor, may be designed to earn 0.25 or 0.5 unit of credit in a semester.
+BIOL 393 is ordinarily a library-oriented investigation.
 (For laboratory-oriented independent research, see BIOL 385.)
 Normally, students receive credit for no more than two semesters of individual study.
 Individual study does not fulfill the natural science diversification requirement, nor does it count toward the requirements for the major.
-Because students must enroll for individual studies by the end of the seventh day of classes, they should begin discussion of the proposed individual study well in advance, preferably the semester before, so that there is time to devise a syllabus and seek departmental approval before the established deadline.
+Because students must enroll for individual studies by the end of the seventh day of classes, they should begin discussion of the proposed individual study well in advance, preferably the semester before, so that there is time to devise a syllabus and seek departmental approval.

-In this capstone seminar, students explore current research topics in biology.
-Each section will explore a different fundamental concept in biology that spans the range of biology from ecosystems to molecules.
-Students analyze, critique, and integrate information from research articles they connect specific studies to broader biological questions and they propose future work that refines and extends prior studies.
-Student communicate their insights and analyses in both oral and written formats.
-Assignments include short essays, student presentations, student-led classes, peer review, and writing workshops.
+In this capstone seminar, students explore current research topics in biology by writing a mini-review on a topic of their choice.
+In doing so, students analyze and integrate information from research articles that connect specific studies to broader biological questions and propose future work that refines and extends prior studies.
+Students communicate their insights in both oral and written formats.
+Assignments include short essays, student presentations, a general-audience piece and peer review.
 This course counts toward the upper-level lecture course requirement for the biology major.
 Prerequisite: senior standing and biology or molecular biology major.